 £180 per course

-Learn skills to design conservation projects which have more impact.
+Learn how to design conservation strategies that have more impact.

-Using up-to-date video communications software, we do everything we can to recreate the best of the interactive classroom environment, while offering you the flexibility to learn when and where you want.
+Using modern video communications software, we do everything we can to recreate the best of the interactive classroom environment, while offering you the flexibility to learn when and where you want.

 - Engage stakeholders: ensure that the right groups are involved in developing your strategy

-- Define your conservation goals: clearly establish what your project seeks to achieve
+- Define your goals: create a theory of change to clearly show what your project seeks to achieve

 Why do this workshop?